cggh/panoptes/documentation/importdata/importsettings/datatable_properties.rst

   *Boolean.*  Default:False.
 If set to true, this property can be modified by the user. (*NOTE: under construction*).

 ShowInTable
-  *Boolean.* If set, this property will appear by default in data table grids in the application.
+  *Boolean.*  Default:True.
+If set to false this property will not be available to be shown in tables in the application.

 ShowInBrowser
   *Boolean.* If set, this property will automatically appear as a track in the genome browser (only applies if *IsPositionOnGenome* is specified in database settings).

+TableDefaultVisible
+  *Boolean.*  Default:True.
+If set to true (default) then this property will appear in tables when they are first shown.

 BrowserDefaultVisible
   *Boolean.* Indicates that the track will activated by default in the genome browser (only applies if *ShowInBrowser* is True).